Peter van de Kamp

-Piet van de Kamp (December 26, 1901 in Kampen – May 18, 1995 in Amsterdam), known as Peter van de Kamp in the United States, was a Dutch astronomer who lived in the United States most of his life.
+Piet van de Kamp (December 26, 1901 – May 18, 1995), known as Peter van de Kamp in the United States, was a Dutch astronomer who lived in the United States most of his life.
 He was professor of astronomy at Swarthmore College and director of the college's Sproul Observatory from 1937 until 1972.
 He specialized in astrometry, studying parallax and proper motions of stars.
 He came to public attention in the 1960s when he announced that Barnard's star had a planetary system based on observed "wobbles" in its motion, but this is now known to be false.

 On November 14, 2018, the Red Dots project announced that Barnard's star hosts an exoplanet at least 3.2 times as massive as Earth, though this does not match either of the planets he had claimed.
 In 2021, even this planet's existence was questioned.

 Life

 Van de Kamp was the son of Lubbertus van de Kamp, who had an administrative job at a cigar factory, and Engelina C.A. van der Wal.
 His younger brother Jacob van de Kamp was also a successful scientist: an organic chemist, who spent most of his career in the United States.
 Van de Kamp studied at the University of Utrecht and started his professional career at the Kapteyn Astronomical Institute in Groningen working with Pieter Johannes van Rhijn.
 In 1923 he left for the Leander McCormick Observatory at the University of Virginia for a year's residence supported by the Draper Fund of the National Academy of Sciences.
 There he assisted Samuel Alfred Mitchell with his extensive stellar parallax program and Harold Alden with the lengthy Boss star project.

 The following year Van de Kamp went to the Lick Observatory in California as a Kellogg fellow.
 There he received his PhD from the University of California in Astronomy in June 1925.
 The next year he also received a PhD from the University of Groningen.
 Van de Kamp returned to McCormick on October 1, 1925, to take up the position left vacant by Harold Alden, who had just taken up the directorship of the Yale University Observatory Southern Station in Johannesburg, South Africa.
 In the spring of 1937, Van de Kamp left McCormick Observatory to take over as director of Swarthmore College's Sproul Observatory.
 One of his early pupils in astrometry was Nancy Grace Roman, who went on to become NASA's first Chief of Astronomy.

 His work consisted of assisting with the parallax program and continuing the proper motion work that he and Alden had begun.
 Van de Kamp and Alexander N. Vyssotsky spent eight years measuring 18,000 proper motions.
 He did additional, smaller projects individually, including an investigation for general and selective absorption of light within the Milky Way.